azhar0506/levelup/kubernetes/simple_yaml_manifest.md

     - `matchLabels`: Defines the labels that pods must have to be selected by this Deployment.
 Here, it selects pods with the label `app: nginx`.
   - `template`: The `template` defines the pod specification that the Deployment will use to create new pods.
     - It's essentially the same pod definition as in the `nginx-pod.yaml` aboe, including `metadata.labels` and `spec.containers`
-    - Important: The labsls defined in `template.metadata.labels` must match the `selector.matchLabels` so that the Deployment can manage these pods
+    - ⚠️ **Important**: The labels defined in `template.metadata.labels` must match the `selector.matchLabels` so that the Deployment can manage these pods

 ```sh
 kubectl apply -f nginx-deployment.yaml